9 Month distance Immersion Training

 Course content is taught in a layered approach that gives participants time each month to embody the mentoring principles through personal reflection and activities, applied community projects, and group discussion.

 Have questions?
-Schedule a one-on-one discovery call by emailing Garret (at) 8shields.org
+Schedule a one-on-one discovery call by emailing support (at) 8shields.org

 Frequently Asked Questions